-On watchOS 4, users who dislike the honeycomb grid view have been given the option to switch the Home screen of their Apple Watch to the new list view.
+On watchOS 4 and later, users who dislike the honeycomb grid view have been given the option to switch the Home screen of their Apple Watch to the new list view.

 List view, as you can imagine, ditches the hexagonal grid and replaces app icons with an alphabetically sorted list that you can quickly get to by pressing the Digital Crown.
 Here’s how to switch between list and grid-based Home screen app layout on your Apple Watch.

 This feature supports any Apple Watch model with watchOS 4 or newer.